pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ### Key concepts
 #### Momentum
 $m$ , i.e. the "momentum", denotes a parameter used to alter how the Markov chian moves along the gradients (i.e. along the shape of the function corresponding to an approximation of the posterior) to the next state/sample.
 Why would alter such movement?
-Because we are not interested in following the gradient toward the mode (i.e. the peak, i.e. the hill, i.e. the local optimum), but rather, we are interested in exploring the high-density region of the posterior. _How high is high enough?
+Because we are not interested in following the gradient toward the mode (i.e. the peak, i.e. the hill, i.e. the local optimum), but rather, we are interested in exploring the high-probability-mass region of the posterior. _How high is high enough?
 Depends on our purposes_.

 The analogy commonly used to describe HMC is based on classical mechanics.
 Let us use the analogy of a planet whose centre is the mode, with its gravitational pull forming a field of force vectors leading into the centre.
 Our goal is not to follow the force vectors toward the centre, but rather, our goal is to explore the space around the planet where the gravity is high enough (with respect to our purposes).
 In cases with multiple models (i.e. multimodal posteriors), we can think of a space with multiple planets fixed in place while each exerts its own gravitational pull.

 "Momentum" in the context of HMC is analogous to the physical momentum given to a body in space so that it follows a certain orbital trajectory rather than a trajectory that goes directly toward the planet's centre.
-More precisely, it is an auxiliary variable that ensures that the Markov chain sampling (done based on following the gradient) samples from a sufficiently high-density region of the posterior rather than moving toward the posterior distribution's mode.
+More precisely, it is an auxiliary variable that ensures that the Markov chain sampling (done based on following the gradient) samples from a sufficiently high-probability-mass region of the posterior rather than moving toward the posterior distribution's mode.

 > **Reference (especially for the analogy**): [_Michael Betancourt: Scalable Bayesian Inference with Hamiltonian Monte Carlo_ by London Machine Learning Meetup, **YouTube**](https://www.youtube.com/watch?v=jUSZboSq1zg)